ninancode/actuition/README.md

 # Actuition

 ## Project Description
 Actuition is a tuition reimbursement management system.
 Users are able to make requests and be reimbursed accordingly based on the amount of funds that are available, approvals, and their final grade.
+Reimbursement amount is determined by event type:
+* University Courses - 80%
+* Seminars - 60%
+* Cerification Preparation Classes - 75%
+* Certification - 100%
+* Techinical Training - 90%
+* Other - 30%

  ## Technologies Used
  * React - version 16.14.2